Bill Finger: Batman villains

 Finger provided an account on the creation of Joker in 1966, though admittedly unsure if it was Robinson or Kane who initiated the initial concept:

 I got a call from Bob Kane ...
 He had a new villain.
 When I arrived he was holding a playing card.
 Apparently Jerry Robinson or Bob, I don't recall who, looked at the card and they had an idea for a character ... the Joker.
 Bob made a rough sketch of it.
 At first it didn't look much like the Joker.
 It looked more like a clown.
 But I remembered that Grosset & Dunlap formerly issued very cheap editions of classics by Alexandre Dumas and Victor Hugo ...
 The volume I had was The Man Who Laughs — his face had been permanently operated on so that he will always have this perpetual grin.
 And it looked absolutely weird.
 I cut the picture out of the book and gave it to Bob, who drew the profile and gave it a more sinister aspect.
 Then he worked on the face; made him look a little clown-like, which accounted for his white face, red lips, green hair.
 And that was the Joker!

 Finger also asserted that the creation of Penguin was fully his in the same interview, outright refuting Kane's claims:

 Oh, he never came off a package of Kools...I happened to be looking at an old copy of the old Saturday Evening Post that had an article on the Emperor Penguin.
 It had photographs of Emperor Penguins waddling about.
 To me they looked exactly like portly Englishmen on their way to their private clubs.
 Naturally when you think of an Englishman, you think of the perpetual umbrella.
 So, I decided to make a character who...well, it can't be just an umbrella.
 I decided to gimmick them.
-I gave him a tophat, make him looking like the Englishman, and gave him a thousand umbrellas, gimmicked.
+I gave him a top hat, make him looking like the Englishman, and gave him a thousand umbrellas, gimmicked.
 Alas, we have the Penguin.

-Finger created the Scarecrow and it is believed that Kane penciled his first appearance.
+Finger created the Scarecrow and it is believed that Sheldon Moldoff penciled his first appearance.
 Kane created Two-Face and Finger expanded his characterization in the first script for Detective Comics #66 (Aug.
 1942).
 The Riddler was created by Finger and designed by Dick Sprang in issue #140 (Oct.
 1948).
 The Calendar Man was another villain created by Finger without input from Kane.